-After an increase in the virus is detected, local health departments will continue studying the trends to monitor community transmission and to evaluate the effectiveness of any implemented prevention measures.
+After an increase in the virus is detected, local health departments will continue studying the trends to monitor community transmission and to evaluate the effectiveness of any implemented prevention and response measures.

 How can wastewater monitoring improve public health?

-This project will help local public health agencies to:
+This wastewater monitoring network will help local public health agencies to: